 IMDA promotes the adoption of technology as a key enabler to enhance Singapore’s economic competitiveness in sectors such as education, healthcare, manufacturing, logistics, tourism, transport, entertainment, and finance.

-In the media industry, IMDA provides various grants and schemes to assist new media talent and start-ups create their own intellectual property and nurture future talent with the eventual goal of self-sustainability.
+In the media industry, IMDA provides various grants and schemes to assist new media talent and start-ups.
+Nevertheless, this will help them create their own intellectual property and nurture future talent with the eventual goal of self-sustainability.

 - IRAS’ Productivity and Innovation Credit (“PIC”)

 - Businesses enjoy 400% tax deductions or allowances up to $400,000 of spending per year in each of the six qualifying activities.
 Find out more here.